BrainStation-23/js-sbu/pages/about.md

 Flutter is another cross-platform mobile application development framework that is gaining popularity among developers.
 The JS-SBU unit uses Flutter to create native mobile applications for iOS and Android that are visually appealing, responsive, and easy to use.

-Overall, the JS-SBU unit at Brain Station 23 Ltd is dedicated to using the latest JavaScript technologies to create high-quality, efficient, and scalable applications for their clients.
+Overall, the JS-SBU unit at Brain Station 23 PLC is dedicated to using the latest JavaScript technologies to create high-quality, efficient, and scalable applications for their clients.
 With their expertise in Node.js, React, Angular, ReactNative, Shopify, and Flutter, they are able to deliver customized solutions that meet their clients' specific needs and help them achieve their business goals.